Ladysnake/Cardinal-Components-API/README.md

     @Override
     public void registerEntityComponentFactories(EntityComponentFactoryRegistry registry) {
-        // Add the component to every PlayerEntity instance registry.registerForPlayers(MAGIK, player -> new RandomIntComponent());
+        // Add the component to every PlayerEntity instance, and copy it on respawn with keepInventory registry.registerForPlayers(MAGIK, player -> new RandomIntComponent(), RespawnCopyStrategy.INVENTORY);
     }

     @Override